eMoflon/cmoflon/README.md

 1. Copy both generated files (.c and .h) from the */gen* folder of your cMoflon workspace into the folder *$ToCoCo/src/components/topologycontrol/*
 1. Insert the constants from the cMoflon-generated file *app-conf-constants.h.sample* into *$ToCoCo/src/app-conf-constants.h*.
 These constants assign to each generated algorithm a unique ID, indicate which .c file implements which TC algorithm, and signal ToCoCo to use the link-state attribute (`TOPOLOGYCONTROL_LINKS_HAVE_STATES`).
 The latter constant enables that the type ```neighbor_t``` has a member called ```state```.
 1. Copy *$ToCoCo/src/app-conf-default* to *$ToCoCo/src/app-conf*.
 The file contains some sensible default settings for the FlockLab testbed and the Cooja simulator.
+   * If you want to update the waiting time until topology control is executed, update the corresponding preprocessor constants that end with `_UPDATEINTERVAL` (e.g., `COMPONENT_TOPOLOGYCONTROL_KTCALGORITHM_UPDATEINTERVAL`).
 1. Copy *$ToCoCo/src/Makefile-conf-default.include* to *$ToCoCo/src/Makefile-conf.include*
    * The `Contiki` property points to the Contiki distribution.
 In the Instant Contiki Vm, choose ```Contiki=/home/user/contiki```.
    * Disable `NETWORK_IPV6`: ```NETWORK_IPV6 = 0``` (With IPv6, the resulting image would be too large for Sky motes).